openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

 CC312 Cryptographic Accelerator and peripherals, such as watchdog and secure flash.
 Software running on the Secure Enclave is isolated via hardware for enhanced security.
-Communication with the Secure Encalve is achieved using Message Hnadling Units (MHUs) and shared memory.
+Communication with the Secure Encalve is achieved using Message Handling Units (MHUs) and shared memory.
-On system power on, the Secure Enclaves boots first.
-Its software comprises of two boot loading stages, both based on mcuboot, and TrustedFirmware-M(`TF-M`_) as runtime software.
+On system power on, the Secure Enclave boots first.
+Its software comprises of a  ROM code (TF-M BL1), Mcuboot BL2, and TrustedFirmware-M(`TF-M`_) as runtime software.
 The software design on Secure Enclave follows Firmware Framework for M class processor (`FF-M`_) specification.